Security hardening: Jenkins LTS 2.107.1 switches XStream / Remoting blacklists to whitelists (JEP-200)

 You can find examples of previously reported issues using this query.

 Jenkins developers will evaluate issues and strive to offer a fix in the form of a core and/or plugin update.
-Right after the feature release there will be a special team triaging the reports with high priority See JEP-200 Maintenance plan for more info.
+Right after the feature release there was be a special team triaging the reports.
+Starting from May 01 the issues will be triaged by plugin and core maintainers.
+See JEP-200 Maintenance plan for more info.

 For more details and current status, see Plugins affected by fix for JEP-200.